python-provy/provy/docs/source/using-roles.rst

         def provision(self):
             self.provision_role(TornadoRole)

 The *provision_role* method does exactly the same as the *using* method, except it does not enter a with block.
-This should be used when you don't wnat to call anything in the role, instead just have it provisioned.
+This should be used when you don't want to call anything in the role, instead just have it provisioned.